-Conservative estimates suggest that by 2015, more than 10 billion personal electronic devices will be in active use—and the vast majority of these will be mobile- and Web-enabled.
-With this rapidly expanding dependence on computing devices comes the need to create more secure software and hardware products for businesses and consumers to prevent exposure to malicious code, viruses, cyber espionage, malware, and data theft.
+The rapidly expanding dependence on computing devices creates the need for more secure software and hardware products for businesses and consumers to prevent exposure to malicious code, viruses, cyber espionage, malware, and data theft.
 This is also one of the drivers behind the rapid growth in cloud computing architectures for enterprises and consumers alike.

 The hosting and scaling of data centers into cloud infrastructures creates new security challenges and risks for businesses and consumers.
 While cloud technologies promise to bring automation and agility to data center operations, they also challenge many of the underlying traditional security tools and physical control once enjoyed by IT.
 New tools are needed to address growing security challenges, such as establishing visibility to the state of the servers and assuring data confidentiality in the cloud and virtualized data centers—especially for mission-critical or sensitive data or workloads.

 Intel continues to enhance systems so they run more securely.
 A key component of this approach is providing more robust, vulnerability-resistant platforms.
 Security features are embedded in the hardware of Intel® processors, including three of Intel's newest server processors—the Intel® Xeon® processor E3 v3 family, the Intel® Xeon® processor E5 family, and the Intel® Xeon® processor E7 family, as well as the latest generation Intel® Core™ vPro™ processors.